 Some of the rules are universal and can be applied to most companies (I even followed them while looking for new members for my band!).
 Some are more specific to tech startups.

-I’ll walk you through 6 strategies I used to find technical co-founders for my startups.
+I’ll walk you through the 6 strategies I used to find technical co-founders for my startups.

 In addition, I’ll talk about 5 rules I consider absolutely crucial for finding a co-founder, whether for a tech or a non-tech company.

 How to increase the chances of finding an awesome technical co-founder?

 Nowadays, a good idea isn’t enough to convince a CTO (or later, an investor) to come on board of your project.
 As I mentioned before in a post about the MVP – Execution is the key.

 You need to find a technical founder who can deliver.

 Apart from the execution, these are some points worth keeping in mind:

 Have something tangible.
 It doesn’t have to be a ready-to-use app at all!
 So if you are: